 As the lead agency for the development and implementation of the Consolidated/Annual Action Plan, the Planning Department implements standard policies and procedures for monitoring the implementation of CDBG projects.
-Monitoring activities included weekly staff meetings to discuss the status of the CDBG projects, weekly site visits to project locations, and close out interviews with contracted construction employees.
+Monitoring activities included weekly staff meetings to discuss the status of the CDBG projects, site visits to project locations, and close out interviews with contracted construction employees.
 Additionally, Planning Department staff coordinates closely with other city departments regarding the progress of CDBG projects such as the Youth Scholarship Program.
-Parks and Planning staff discuss new applications for the scholarship program weekly and planning staff reviews and verified them as they are processed by the Parks Department through a shared drive and coordinates with the Parks staff should any questions or concerns arise regarding the eligibility of a scholarship recipient.
+Parks and Planning staff discuss new applications for the scholarship program weekly and planning staff reviews and verifies them as they are processed by the Parks Department through a shared drive and coordinates with the Parks staff should any questions or concerns arise regarding the eligibility of a scholarship recipient.
 These monitoring activities are in compliance with both program regulations and financial requirements.
+As for the roadway projects, the city's Planning Department and Capital Improvement Program have constant communication with the project engineer and contractor to ensure that the project is being built as intended, the project has an assigned inspector as well as a planner that ensures that all aspects from construction to administration are being followed.